 Royal Society of Chemistry

 The University of Amsterdam has the opportunity to make 13 articles, published by UvA staff in journals of the RSC (Royal Society of Chemistry), available for open access.
 As a result these articles can be read not only by subscribers, but by everyone.
-This opportunity, Gold for Gold, will end by December 2014.
+This opportunity, Gold for Gold, will end in April 2016.

 As soon as RSC informs you that your article had been accepted, please send an email to Kasper Abcouwer, K.M.Abcouwer@uva.nl